Staniel Cay, surrounded by sparkling blue waters so vibrant they're visible from space, may be the best little island in The Bahamas.

 Well, I'm back from The Bahamas to say swimming with pigs is as silly as it sounds and surprisingly fun!

-It's fascinating to watch pigs run off the beach and swim to your boat.
+It's fascinating to watch pigs run off the beach on Big Major Cay, an uninhabited island, and swim to your boat.
 Of course, they've learned they're fed for their effort – white bread, to be specific.

 As they sniffle and snort with their snouts pointed up out of the water, you'll be in awe at the ability of these hefty farm animals to stay afloat.